 - 1/3 cup desiccated coconut (for rolling) (or make your own by blending 1/2 cup unsweetened, shredded coconut- see instructions below.)

 - 3-4 large orange carrots, peeled and grated to measure 2 cups.

 - 1 cup rolled oats (Blend in the blender to make a coarse powder)

 - 1 1/2 cups pitted dates

 - 30-36 Mini paper cupcake liners (to hold the bites)

-- Break down the coconut by putting 1/2 cup unsweetened coconut flakes into the blender and pulsing several times until the all the flakes have become tiny powdery bits.
+- Skip this step if using desiccated coconut) Break down the coconut by putting 1/2 cup unsweetened coconut flakes into the blender and pulsing several times until the all the flakes have become tiny powdery bits.
 (Be careful not to process it so long that it turns into butter.)
 Place the blended coconut into a small bowl and set aside.

 - Peel and grate the carrots and measure out 2 cups.
 (I used the large size grater) Sprinkle the grated carrots with 2 teaspoons ground cinnamon and stir to mix well so all the grated carrots are evenly coated with the cinnamon.
 Set aside.